 The ‘Young European Ambassadors’ initiative is part of the ‘Young European Neighbours’ network.
 The role of the ‘Young European Ambassadors’ is to represent the youth of their countries and network with young people from the European Union and the Eastern Neighbourhood, to exchange experience, discuss matters of direct concern to young people, share best practices and work together for a better future.

-More than 100 young people from the EU Member States and the EaP countries have recently been appointed as ‘Young European Ambassadors’, following an open application process launched by ‘EU NEIGHBOURS east’.
+More than 100 young people from the EU Member States and the Eastern Neighbourhood countries have been appointed as ‘Young European Ambassadors’, following an open application process launched by ‘EU NEIGHBOURS east’.
 New calls for applications will be re-opened on an annual basis.

-'Young European Ambassadors' visit to the Republic of Moldova
+The 'Young European Ambassadors' visit to the Republic of Moldova (November-December 2016)

 Between the 8th November and the 2nd December 2016, twelve ‘Young European Ambassadors’ from the Republic of Moldova and EU Member States visited more than 30 schools, VET colleges and universities in Moldova.
 The main goal of the visits was to engage in a peer-to-peer dialogue with over 3,500 young people across the country.
 This activity was organised jointly by the EU Delegation to the Republic of Moldova and the 'EU NEIGHBOURS east' project within the framework of the ‘Europe for Moldova’ public awareness campaign and in cooperation with the country’s Ministry of Education.